ivangeorgiev/blog/_posts/2019-04-06-why-is-data-platform-needed.md

 ---
-title: "Why Data Platform Needed"
+title: "Why Do We Need A Data Platform"
 date: 2019-04-06
 typora-root-url: ..\
 ---